Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 - Validate bylaw numbers to ensure they follow the YYYY-NNN format
 - Auto-fix invalid bylaw numbers using various correction scenarios
 - Generate detailed reports on validation and correction outcomes
+- Support for files containing both single bylaw objects and arrays of multiple bylaws

 Usage:
 ```bash